pchiorean/Indentz/docs/README.md

 ## Shortcuts

-Running a frequently used script from the **Scripts** panel is quite annoying, since every time you have to locate it, then double-click the script.
+Running a frequently used script from the **Scripts** panel is quite annoying.
 You can make the process instantaneous by assigning keyboard shortcuts from **Edit > Keyboard Shortcuts... > Product Area > Scripts**:

 | Alignment               |       | Proxy                   |       | Fitting/Scale                    |       | Setup                     |      |
 | :---------------------- | ----: | :---------------------- | ----: | :------------------------------- | ----: | :------------------------ | ---: |